JustJin28/react_map/README.md

 6.) npm start
 ---
 ##Outside Sources
-In order to sinish this project I needed to use the FoureSquare API for Places and as well as making an XMLHttpRequest from https://www.w3schools.com/xml/xml_http.asp
+In order to sinish this project I needed to use the FoureSquare API for Places.

-I have removed the API Key, you will need to insert one into the code in the App.js file on the last line that reads YOUR_API_KEY
-After this run the NPM Start and the App should open in the default browser Thank you and enjoy =]
+Thank you and enjoy =]